 Can I go off campus?

 Anything on the campus map is defined as "on campus", and you may go places on campus by yourself.
 However, you must be in a group of at least three students to leave campus.
-All groups of students wishing to go off-campus must check out with a staff member: explain where they are going, their cell phone numbers, and when they expect to be back.
-In all cases, students must be back in the dorms by 10 pm (the end of sign-in), unless accompanied by a staff member off-campus.
+To go off-campus, the group must check out together with a staff member: explain where they are going, confirm their cell phone numbers, and let us know when they expect to be back.
+Students need to be back in the dorms by 11 pm unless accompanied by an authorized adult.

 How do medications work at camp?

 Daily and as-needed medications are administered by the camp staff (typically the camp nurse) at the office.